-The New Options Waiver (NOW) Program promotes personal choice and control over the delivery of waiver services by affording opportunities for participant direction.
-All NOW Program participants have the opportunity to elect to direct some of their waiver services.
+The Comprehensive (COMP) Supports Waiver Program promotes personal choice and control over the delivery of waiver services by affording opportunities for participant direction.
+All COMP Program participants have the opportunity to elect to direct some of their waiver services.
 Traditional service delivery methods are available for participants who decide not to direct their services.
-The NOW Program application and intake procedures include steps to ensure that individuals receive information about the opportunity for participant direction.
+The COMP Program application and intake procedures include steps to ensure that individuals receive information about the opportunity for participant direction.
 Support Coordinators provide additional assistance for informed decision-making by individuals and their families/representatives about the election of participant direction with information and training on the benefits, risks and responsibilities assumed by those who elect participant direction.
 Participants must follow all requirements related to the direction of waiver services, including signed documentation of their understanding of their role and responsibilities as a participant.

-NOW Program participants and their families/representatives may elect to exercise the Employer Authority and have decision-making authority over the support workers who provide waiver services.
-The participant or his or her representative may function as the employer of record (i.e., common law employer) of support workers or may be the coemployer with a traditional provider agency, which functions as the employer of record.
+COMP Program participants and their families/representatives may elect to exercise the Employer Authority and have decision-making authority over the support workers who provide waiver services.
+The participant or his or her representative may function as the employer of record (i.e., common law employer) of support workers or may be the co-employer with a traditional provider agency, which functions as the employer of record.
+For Community Living Support, Respite, and Community Access-Individual services, individuals may negotiate a wage for their staff up to the corresponding agency rate, less the cost of payroll taxes.
 Supports and protections are available for participants and their families/representatives who exercise either of these authorities from Support Coordinators and those providing Financial Support Services (FSS).

-An individualized budgeting process in the NOW Program ties waiver allocations to direct assessments of the support needs of participants.
-The NOW Program utilizes two assessment tools, the Supports Intensity Scale (SIS), a standardized assessment of support needs, and the Health Risk Screening Tool as the foundation for the development of the Individual Service Plan (ISP).
-All participants in the NOW Program are reassessed annually.
+An individualized budgeting process in the COMP Program ties waiver allocations to direct assessments of the support needs of participants.
+The COMP Program utilizes two assessment tools, the Supports Intensity Scale (SIS), a standardized assessment of support needs, and the Health Risk Screening Tool as the foundation for the development of the Individual Service Plan (ISP).
+All participants in the COMP Program are reassessed annually.